Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler

 Medicinal Uses of the Lotus Plant

 For centuries, lotus flowers, seed, leaves, and parts of the underground stem (rhizome) have been used to make medicine.

 - Lotus flowers are used to stop bleeding.
-Lotus seeds are used for disorders of the digestive tract, including diarrhea.
+Lotus seeds are used for disorders of the digestive tract, including diarrhoea.

-- Lotus flowers have been used in Ayurvedic medicine to treat diarrhea.
+- Lotus flowers have been used in Ayurvedic medicine to treat diarrhoea.

 - The seeds are used to treat inflammation and skin problems, including acne.
 When combined with green tea, an emulsion of lotus flower applied to the skin significantly reduced acne breakouts when used for 60 days.

-- In traditional Chinese medicine, the embryo of lotus seeds are known as Lian Zi Xin.
+- In traditional Chinese medicine, the embryo of lotus seeds is known as Lian Zi Xin.
 They are used to treat nervous disorders, insomnia, and cardiovascular diseases (hypertension and arrhythmia).